Gamerum/Backend/README.md

 **Response**:
 - `204 No Content` if the chat is successfully deleted.
+- `401 Unauthorized` if not logged in yet or could not send the JWT token.
 - `403 Forbidden` if has no right to delete the chat.
 - `404 Not Found` if the chat does not exist.